tumelo-maja/pizza_order_cli/README.md

 - **<a href="https://stackoverflow.com/questions/4142151/how-to-import-the-class-within-the-same-directory-or-sub-directory" target="_blank" rel="noopener">Importing custom modules (Stackoverflow)</a>** used as a guide to import custom modules (i.e. pizza_meals.py) into the application.

-- **<a href="https://www.geeksforgeeks.org/how-to-import-variables-from-another-file-in-python/" target="_blank" rel="noopener">Importing varialble from .py file (Geeksforgeeks)</a>** used as a guide to import varaibles from a .py file (i.e. menu_items.py) into the application.
+- **<a href="https://www.geeksforgeeks.org/how-to-import-variables-from-another-file-in-python/" target="_blank" rel="noopener">Importing variable from .py file (Geeksforgeeks)</a>** used as a guide to import variables from a .py file (i.e. menu_items.py) into the application.

 - **<a href="https://www.datacamp.com/tutorial/docstrings-python" target="_blank" rel="noopener">Writing Python docstrings (Datacamp)</a>** used as a guide to writing docstring for functions and classes.

-- **<a href="https://stackoverflow.com/questions/1249388/removing-all-non-numeric-characters-from-string-in-python" target="_blank" rel="noopener">Extracting non-alphanumeric characters (Stackoverflow)</a>** used as to implement validation of multiple-value inputs ensuring correct delimeters are used.
+- **<a href="https://stackoverflow.com/questions/1249388/removing-all-non-numeric-characters-from-string-in-python" target="_blank" rel="noopener">Extracting non-alphanumeric characters (Stackoverflow)</a>** used as to implement validation of multiple-value inputs ensuring correct delimiters are used.

 - **<a href="https://www.geeksforgeeks.org/python-datetime-astimezone-method/" target="_blank" rel="noopener">Setting timezone for datetime (Geeksforgeeks)</a>** used as a guide to handle timezone differences to ensure the application time is in reference to UK timezone.